For the first time ever this fall, all Bostonians will be able to vote by mail, no excuses needed, in a mayoral race.

-You can also make the process move along faster by either faxing (617-635-4483), emailing email@example.com or hand-delivering your mail-in ballot application directly to address above.
-(For those voting in another municipal elections, the process is the same except you can use this directory to find your city or town's elections office address.)
+You can also make the process move along faster by either faxing (617-635-4483), emailing firstname.lastname@example.org or hand-delivering your mail-in ballot application directly to address above.
+(For those voting in other municipal elections, the process is the same except you can use this directory to find your city or town's elections office address.)

 Any registered voter's written request for a vote-by-mail ballot will also be honored as long as the request is signed and delivered to the city's elections department.

 As was the case with the last election, it's critical that voters sign their application for a mail-in ballot.
 That goes on file, and poll workers may compare it to the signature you provide when you later vote by mail.